Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Conclusion

 \section{Conclusion}

 We extended existing work on periodic review inventory control systems to the case where inventory replenishments can arrive in multiple shipments over time.
 We also allow for learning an inventory control policy in the case where the retailer uses a post-processor to adjust order quantities suggested by the control policy before submitting them to the supplier -- a common practice used to ensure order quantities meet minimum order and batch sizing requirements.
 This is the first work to handle either of the two aforementioned complexities.
 We then performed extensive empirical evaluation to show the viability of the approach.
 We also validated that our learned dynamic model generalizes well off-policy by backtesting it on data from a real-world A/B test of our RL agent.
+Finally, we showed via A/B tests of the QOT-DirectBackprop agent that data-driven RL inventory control policies can outperform sophisticated base stock systems in real world settings.

 Interesting, and important, directions of future work include further exploration of the minimal assumptions needed in order for the inventory control problem to be efficiently learnable.
 It is also of interest to better understand the precise conditions needed on the forward dynamics model (Gen-QOT) in order for the theoretical results to hold.
 This may in turn give insight into what evaluations practitioners should perform on the models they incorporate into a simulator.